ALIBDEIRR/Measuring-patterns-from-a-surface-/README.md

 then the code implement an algorithm to try to fit the point cloud with a sphere if possible and execute its parameters.
 At the end the code visualize the results and the radius of the fitted sphere is printed to the terminal.

 # Operating system
-Thw work was done using linux , but you can run this code on windows or in MacOS.
+The work was done using linux , but you can run this code on windows or in MacOS.

 # Tips